 The best mortgage rates often depend on your LTV (loan to value ratio).
 The size of your mortgage in relation to the value of the property you’re buying or remortgaging.

-It’s a similar picture for 5 year fixed rate mortgages.
-By comparison, last month Barclays’ Green Home 5 year fixed rate mortgage was the lowest rate on offer for those eligible, although at a higher rate of 3.96%.
-While Barclays offered a 5 year rate of 4.06% for purchases and First Direct offered a rate of 3.99% for remortgages.
+The best rates on 5 year fixed rate mortgages have also nudged up compared to last month when Barclays’ Green Home 5 year fixed rate mortgage was the lowest rate on offer for those eligible, although at a lower rate of 3.79%.
+While Santander offered a 5 year fixed rate mortgage at 3.83%.

 The best mortgage rates on a variable rate mortgage is the same as last month.
 But bear in mind, the rate you’ll pay on a variable rate mortgage can go up or down.